BP CEO Bernard Looney Resigns Amid Allegations: Latest Updates and Insights | Oil News

 The British oil and gas giant saw its net profit divided by five over one year in the second quarter, to 1.8 billion dollars (1.6 billion francs).
 Bernard Looney’s departure comes on the heels of a wave of resignations or ousters in the British business world over sexual misconduct.

-Bernard Looney took the helm of BP almost ten years after the worst disaster in its history, the oil spill caused by the explosion of the Deepwater Horizon platform that the group was operating to drill in very deep waters in the Gulf of Mexico.
+Bernard Looney took the helm of BP almost ten years following the worst disaster in its history, the oil spill caused by the explosion of the Deepwater Horizon platform that the group was operating to drill in very deep waters in the Gulf of Mexico.
 He had been part of the crisis unit urgently sent to the site to try to stop the oil bleeding.

 (AFP)Show comments